Structural Identifiability of Series-Parallel LCR Systems: LCR System Analysis

 To conclude this section, we give an example that shows that type analysis, as was performed to analyze the two component systems, is not sufficient to characterize the identifiability of general series-parallel LCR systems.

 \begin{eg} Consider the model $M = (R_1 \vee C) \wedge (R_2 \vee L)$.
 This model has constitutive equation

-This model is nonalternating on both sides, and the shapes of the differential operators are $[0,2]$ and $[0,2]$.
-Since the constitutive equation has the same highest and lowest degree on both sides, this model has type $(0,0,0,0)$.
+This model is saturated on both sides, and the shapes of the differential operators are $[0,2]$ and $[0,2]$.
+Since the constitutive equation has the same highest and lowest order on both sides, this model has type $(0,0,0,0)$.

 Now consider the model $N = M \wedge R_3$ obtained by joining $M$ in series to a new resistor $R_3$.
 The model of a single resistor has type $(0,0,1,1)$, so the model $N$ will also have type $(0,0,0,0) \odot (0,0,1,1) = (0,0,0,0)$, and the differential operators also have shapes $[0,2]$ and $[0,2]$.
 In this case there are five parameters and five non-monic coefficients, and a direct calculation shows that the model is locally identifiable.